subodh-r-gupta/subodh-r-gupta/README.md

 - Azure Cloud Administration

 ---
-"A hunter is a hunter, even in dreams!"
+A hunter is a hunter, even in dreams!
-"Farewell, good Hunter.
-May you find your worth in the waking world."
+Farewell, good Hunter.
+May you find your worth in the waking world.